dotnet/docs-maui/docs/fundamentals/behaviors.md

 Alternatively you could configure your project to support filename-based multi-targeting, or folder-based multi-targeting, or both.
 For more information about multi-targeting, see [Configure multi-targeting](~/platform-integration/configure-multi-targeting.md).

-These native partial classes should inherit from the <xref:Microsoft.Maui.Controls.PlatformBehavior`1> class or the <xref:Microsoft.Maui.Controls.PlatformBehavior`2> class, where `TView` is the cross-platform control to which the behavior should apply, and `TPlatformView` is the native view that implements the cross-platform control on a particular platform.
+The native partial classes should inherit from the <xref:Microsoft.Maui.Controls.PlatformBehavior`1> class or the <xref:Microsoft.Maui.Controls.PlatformBehavior`2> class, where `TView` is the cross-platform control to which the behavior should apply, and `TPlatformView` is the native view that implements the cross-platform control on a particular platform.

 In each native partial class that you require to implement the platform behavior, you should override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnAttachedTo%2A> method to perform any required setup, override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnDetachingFrom%2A> method to perform any required cleanup, and implement the core functionality of the platform behavior.

 > [!IMPORTANT]
 > The partial classes must reside in the same namespace.

-The following example shows the `TintColorBehavior` partial class on Android, which tints an image with a specified color:
+The following example shows the `TintColorBehavior` partial class for Android, which tints an image with a specified color:

 ```csharp
 using Android.Graphics;